jazdev/soft-computing-lab/README.md

 soft-computing-lab
 ==================

-Coding assignments - Soft Computing Lab (8th Semester | 2014)
+This repo contains all the coding assignments which I did in the Soft Computing Lab (8th Semester | 2014)